-This octave doesn't play any notes or chords, but lets you vary the performance of the Pianist.
+This octave doesn't play any notes or chords, but rather lets you control the performance of the Pianist.
 Selecting phrases changes the intensity of the performance and which hands are actively playing.

-The notes C1, D1 and E1 control three right-hand-only phrases, and notes F1, G1 and A1 add a left hand part, while from left to right the intensity of the phrasing also increases.
+The notes C1, D1 and E1 control three right-hand-only phrases, and notes F1, G1 and A1 add a left hand part, while from left to right the intensity of the phrasing also increases across all 6 Phrases.

-You can always check the assignment of a key by hovering over it with the mouse, displaying a tooltip.
+You can always check the assignment of a key switch by hovering over it with the mouse, displaying a tooltip.

 Here's an overview: